August 23, 2008

 NOTE 2: SPACING PLANTS TO STRETCH SOIL MOISTURE AND BUFFER WINDS

-Tepary beans were planted in groups of 5 seed, each group 4 feet (1.2 m) apart.
+- Tepary beans were planted in groups of 5 seeds, each group 4 feet (1.2 m) apart.

-Squash seeds were planted in clumps with three seeds each, with clumps spaced 8 feet (2.4 m) apart, or just 4 feet (1.2 m) apart if planted late in the growing season, since they wouldn’t get as big before frost hit).
+- Squash seeds were planted in clumps with 3 seeds each, with clumps spaced 8 feet (2.4 m) apart, or just 4 feet (1.2 m) apart if planted late in the growing season, since they wouldn’t get as big before frost hit.

-Devil’s claw seeds were planted in clumps of three seeds, each 8 feet (1.2 m) apart.
+- Devil’s claw seeds were planted in clumps of 3 seeds, each 8 feet (2.4 m) apart.

 Plants can be spaced closer if soil is deeper and can infiltrate more water.
 A silt/loam is good for this, while sand is often too porous.
 Heavy to medium clay soils can work, but watch the percolation rate.
-Most roots and nutrients will be in the top 2 to 4 feet of the soil.
+Most roots and nutrients will be in the top 2–4 feet (0.6–1.2 m) of the soil.

 NOTE 3: HOW MUCH RAINFALL PRODUCED HOW MUCH PRODUCE?

 In 1981, Russ planted seeds at the end of March after the danger of frosts had passed.
 He germinated the seeds on residual soil moisture from February storms that dropped 1.02 inches (25.9 mm) of rain, and another 2.1 inches (53 mm) of rain in March.
-The plants got an additional 3.6 inches (91 mm) in April, and 0.45 inches (11 mm) in May.
+The plants got an additional 3.6 inches (91 mm) in April, and 0.45 inches (11.4 mm) in May.
 Although this was a wet year for the desert, the plants had to survive without any more water for over a month and a half.
-In July the rains started again, with 2.71 inches (68 mm) falling that month, 0.26 inches in August (6.6 mm), 0.47 inches in September (11.9 mm), and no rain in October.
-On that rainfall alone, the garden produced 9 tons (8.1 t) of Mixta squash per acre and 26,000 devil’s claw along with corn, watermelon, tepary beans, and sunflowers.
+In July the rains started again, with 2.71 inches (68.8 mm) falling that month, 0.26 inches in August (6.6 mm), 0.47 inches in September (11.9 mm), and no rain in October.
+On that rainfall alone, the garden produced 9 U.S. tons (8.2 metric tons) of Mixta squash per acre and 26,000 devil’s claw, along with corn, watermelon, tepary beans, and sunflowers.

 NOTE 4: THE LOSS OF ARABLE LAND

 Russ Buhrow’s runoff farm no longer exists.
 It has since been built over with a new housing development.
-Houses built within the floodplain upon some of the area’s most fertile soils.
-If we keep building on, and paving over, our best agricultural land – where will we grow our community’s food?
+Houses are being built within the floodplain upon some of the area’s most fertile soils.
+If we keep building on—and paving over—our best agricultural land, where will we grow our community’s food?

 NOTE 5: POTENTIAL CONTAMINANTS IN STREET RUNOFF

-I think more research is needed in the area of street runoff toxins, and where they end up.
-Russ tells me he experienced no problems on his farm or with his produce grown a 1/4 mile from the road itself.
-I have never had any problems with plant health where plants have been irrigated with street runoff.
+I think more research is needed in the area of street-runoff toxins, and where they end up.
+Russ tells me he experienced no problems on his farm or with his produce grown a 1/4 mile (0.4 km) from the road itself.
+I too have never had any problems with plant health where plants have been irrigated with street runoff.
 The plants have thrived.
-In street-side, street runoff harvesting basins I harvest the fruit from the plants irrigated with street runoff, but I make sure none of the fruit has come into direct contact with the street runoff.
-Thus I harvest fruit from trees (mesquite pods, desert ironwood seeds, olives, pomegranates, etc).
+In street-side stormwater-harvesting basins, while I harvest the fruit from the plants irrigated with street runoff, I make sure none of the fruit has come into direct contact with the street runoff.
+Thus I harvest fruit and legumes from trees (mesquite pods, desert ironwood seeds, olives, pomegranates, etc).
 I do not grow leafy green or tuber crops in these basins.
-More info on my experiences can be found in
+More info on my experiences can be found in the resources cited below.

 NOTE 6: MORE RESOURCES

-• Rainwater Harvesting for Drylands and Beyond, Volume 1: Guiding Principles to Welcome Rain into Your Life and Landscape by Brad Lancaster. www.HarvestingRainwater.com
+• Rainwater Harvesting for Drylands and Beyond, Volume 1, 2nd edition: Guiding Principles to Welcome Rain into Your Life and Landscape, by Brad Lancaster. www.HarvestingRainwater.com

-• “Street Orchards for Community Security” found at the bottom of the webpage http://www.desertharvesters.org/pressvideostories/
+• “Street Orchards for Community Security,” found at the bottom of the webpage www.desertharvesters.org/pressvideostories